Nobody-In-Particular/rectangle/README.md

 `parentElement`, `style` and `options` are passed to the `Rectangle`'s constructor (`options` is the object of initial values for the instance properties such as `flippable`).

-For example, the following script allows the user to select rectangles by clicking and dragging the mouse (using the `getSVGCoords` function of [svg_utils](https://github.com/Nobody-In-Particular/svg-utils), which is a dependency of this module):
+For example, the following script allows the user to draw rectangles by clicking and dragging the mouse (using the `getSVGCoords` function of [svg_utils](https://github.com/Nobody-In-Particular/svg-utils), which is a dependency of this module):

 ```js
 const svgElement = document.querySelector("svg");